Programming with Lambda Calculus

 U U step i ~> step (U U step) i

 I.e. U U step i calls step with U U step as first argument and i as second argument.
 Now step is in the function position and has control of what to do next.
 The function step evaluates p i.
 If the result is true then it returns i and the iteration terminates.
-If p i evaluates to false then it return (U U step) (i + one) and the iteration can continue.
+If p i evaluates to false then it returns (U U step) (i + one) and the iteration can continue.

 The iteration is started with U U step zero i.e. we can use U U as iterate and we are ready.